Adeelkiani/pjsip-sample-configuration-multiple-arch/README.md

         v) Combine using lipo

             lipo -arch arm64 libopus-arm64.a -arch i386 libopus-i386.a -arch x86_64 libopus-x86_64.a -create -output libopus.a
+        vi) Copy generated file from /usr/local/lib (if you have changed destination copy from there)

 f)  Configure OpenSSL